-I wrote on the history, I wrote on the topography.
-But I now have to say something about nature I’ve come across during my hike.
+There’s the history, there’s also the topography.
+But now I have to say something about nature I’ve come across during my hike.
 As I wrote above, I used to see Eastern Ontario as a place where agricultural fields were dominant.
-I have never seen our region as having a vast natural wealth.
+I have never seen my region as having a vast natural wealth.
 The Rideau Trail showed me that I was wrong.

 In fact, what’s great about the trail is that it goes through different ecosystems.
 Pine groves, swamps, forests, beaver ponds, maple groves, clearings, lakes, rocky plateaus … I was amazed by the diversity of landscapes, flora and fauna.
-I have see several owls, herons, hawks, woodpeckers, wild turkeys and even a turkey vulture (I had no idea we had those in Canada).
+I have seen several owls, herons, hawks, woodpeckers, wild turkeys and even a turkey vulture (I had no idea we had those in Canada).
 I saw a multitude of turtles, frogs and salamanders.
 I also saw thirty deer, 17 snakes (yes, I counted them all), two porcupines, a fox and … a black bear.

 (I still think the snakes were scarier than the bear, but I took the habit of bringing bear bells afterwards).

 The trail is pleasant in any season.

 Spring is ideal for wildlife viewing and cooler temperatures, summer for warmth and dense vegetation, fall for colours and winter for the luminosity and snow.
 Personally, I preferred fall because the scenery is beautiful and there are no more mosquitoes.